winneryong/wget/README.md

 2) DownloadError (extends RuntimeException)
   We unable to process following url and shall stop to download it.
 It may be rised by problem with local file.

-3) ExtractError (extends RuntimeException)
+3) DownloadMultipartError (extends DownloadError)
-  We unable to extract information from the source URL.
-Shall stop downloading.
+  We unable to download multhread source.
+Shall stop downloading and parse each Parts exceptions.

-4) DownloadInterrupted (extends RuntimeException)
-  App or Library interrupted the downloading thread

 ## Example Direct Download